Geographical Information Systems

 What the method does

 Geographical information systems implement diverse sources of spatial information within one software system.
-The general idea of GIS is to integrate different sources of spatial information, and to put these diverse data sets into context with each other.
-First of all, GIS systems can thus be spatial data repositories, and secondly means of analysis to develop new knowledge related to spatial pattern recognition and analysis.
+The general idea of GIS is to integrate and contextualize different sources of spatial information with each other.
+Thus, GIS systems can be 1) spatial data repositories, and 2) means of analysis to develop new knowledge related to spatial pattern recognition and analysis.

 Data formats in Geographical Information Systems